nsat/space-services-user-guide/Fundamentals.md

 ## Windows
 A window is a reserved period of time on a specific satellite for an activity.
 Windows are placed in the schedule.
-Different window types reserve different hardware and require exclusive access to different things, i.e. attitude control.
+Different window types reserve different hardware and require exclusive access to different things, e.g. attitude control.
 User reservations are represented as types of windows too.

 ### Contact Windows